 Flash Memory Talks the Talk But Can it Walk the Walk?

-For a while there were companies coming out with new ideas of what NAND is and where this flash memory technology was heading.
+For a while there companies came out with new ideas of what NAND is and where this flash memory technology was going.
 All this hype is beginning to fade in 2015.
 The new whispers are of PCM (Phase Change memory), MRAM (Magneto resistive RAM) and RRAM (Resistive RAM).
 Has SLC and MLC NAND Flash technology seen its day in the sun?
-No, not by a long shot, they can talk all they want about new technology.
-As long as we have NAND Flash we have a winner.
-NAND Flash Technology will be around for another ten years.
+No, not by a long shot.
+Furthermore, manufacturers continue producing new products and technology.
+Of course, in having NAND Flash we have a winner.
+NAND Flash Technology will be around for another fifteen years.
 For information on NAND data recovery, click here!